Disclosure Requirements - Greece

 Reporting to the Bank of Greece

-CBL, as a direct participant in the Bank of Greece settlement system (BOGS), is obliged to disclose upon request, to its local agent and the Bank of Greece, all its global holdings per security and per nationality of its underlying customers in the different BOGS-eligible securities.
-The identity of the holders within CBL and the underlying beneficial owners will remain undisclosed.
+CBF, as a direct participant in the Bank of Greece settlement system (BOGS), is obliged to disclose upon request, to the Bank of Greece, all its global holdings per security and per nationality of its underlying customers in the different BOGS-eligible securities.
+The identity of the holders within CBF, CBL and the underlying beneficial owners will remain undisclosed.